sfukuhara19871025-sys/heatstroke-googletrends-tokyo/README.md

 # heatstroke-googletrends-tokyo
-R code and processed Google Trends data for a repeated-acquisition daily time-series study of Heat Stroke Alerts and Google search activity in Tokyo, Japan, 2021–2025.
+R code and processed Google Trends data for a repeated-acquisition daily time-series study of Heat Stroke Alerts and Google search activity in Tokyo, Japan (2021–2025).

 # Heat Stroke Alerts and Google Search Activity in Tokyo, Japan